Notre Dame–USC football rivalry: Conversation between wives

-The origin of the series is often refeered to as a "conversation between wives" of Notre Dame head coach Knute Rockne and USC athletic director Gwynn Wilson.
+The origin of the series is often referred to as a "conversation between wives" of Notre Dame head coach Knute Rockne and USC athletic director Gwynn Wilson.
 The rivalry began with USC looking for a nationally prominent opponent.
 USC dispatched Wilson and his wife to Lincoln, Nebraska, where Notre Dame was playing the Nebraska Cornhuskers on Thanksgiving Day.
-Following Notre Dame's 17 - 0 loss, Knute Rockne resisted the idea of a home-and-home series with USC because of the travel involved, but Mrs. Wilson was able to persuade Mrs. Rockne that a trip every two years to Southern California was better than one to snowy, hostile Nebraska.
+Following Notre Dame's 17–0 loss, Knute Rockne resisted the idea of a home-and-home series with USC because of the travel involved, but Mrs. Wilson was able to persuade Mrs. Rockne that a trip every two years to Southern California was better than one to snowy, hostile Nebraska.
 Mrs. Rockne spoke to her husband and on December 4, 1926, USC became an annual fixture on Notre Dame's schedule.